kawu/concraft-pl/README.md

     concraft-pl tag model.gz -i input.dag -o output.dag

 <!--
-With the `--marginals` option enabled, Concraft-pl will output marginal probabilities corresponding to individual tags (determined on the basis of the disambiguation model) instead of `disamb` markers.
+With the `-\-marginals` option enabled, Concraft-pl will output marginal probabilities corresponding to individual tags (determined on the basis of the disambiguation model) instead of `disamb` markers.
 -->